Souvik-0612/Bridge/system_notes.md

     - 1!s-2!c-2!d-2NT-3!d, 5-5 in spades and diamonds
     - 1!s-2!c-2!d-3!d-, 5 clubs and 4 diamonds, not much else to say.
     - When opener has 5-2-4-2 and responder has 2-3-4-4, the fit cannot be found early
- 5. No reverses aftr 2/1
+ 5. No reverses after 2/1

-## XYZ Continuations
-Perhaps it is useful to separate auctions XYNT and XYZ.
-Our agreements are based on Paul Thurston's book.

-### 1m-1M-1NT
-Let us consider bin reverse to the 4 or splinter for the 3 support happily, not showing extras.
+ 6. reverse to the 4 or splinter for the 3 support happily, not showing extras.
 5-4-2-2 can non-jump bid the 4 card suit at whatever level
-  4. 1M-2d-2M is 6.
+ 7. 1M-2d-2M is 6.
 The bidding after 1m-1M-1NT, where oM and om denote other major and other minor.

-1m-1M-1NT-?

-  -  2NT: Invitational, without 5 cards in M, or 4 in oM.
-  -  2 !c: Invitational with 5M or 4oM, or desire to quit in !d, or game forcing hand that wants to check for stoppers.
-It relays to 2!d from the opener. follow-ups are
+## XYZ Continuations
+The key changes are ( *tldr: all invites thru 2!c-2!d relay.
+1x-1y-1z-2NT is Lebenshol-> 3!c.
+Direct 3 level jumps are 5-5 GF*)
+   1. All invitational sequences go through 2!c, except the sequence 1m-1!h-1NT-2!s which shows invitational with 4-4 in MM, whereas 1m-1!h-1NT-2!c-2!d-2!s would show 5-4 in !h and !s.
+   2. A direct bid of '2NT' after xyz is always a relay to 3!c--- it is a sort of Lebensohl.
+This either wants to sign off in clubs, or wants to show clubs and show shortness (check a stopper) on the way to 3NT.
+   3. Balanced hands wanting to invite to NT game must go through the 2!c-2!d relay (2NT is Lebensohl)
+   4. Jump bids into the three level like 1m-1!h-1NT-3!d shows GF with good 5-5 in suits.
+This is no longer an invitation, as invites go through 2!c-2!d.
+   5. In XYNT auctions, one partner has limited itself, so bidding 2NT or 3M instead of game shows slam interest.
+Whereas in XYZ auctions, partner can bid 3M or 2NT with nothing to say, and slam tries can go through unserious 3NT or cuebids.

+### Invitational and sign-off sequences
+  - 1!c-1!h-1NT-2!c-2!d-2!h-? inv with 5 !h
+  - 1!c-1!h-1NT-2!c-2!d-3!h-? inv with semi-solid 6 !h
+  - 1!c-1!s-1NT-2!c-2!d-2!h-? inv with  5-4 in !s-!h
+  - 1!c-1!h-1NT-2!c-2!d-2!s-? inv with 5-4 in !h-!s
-        - 2!c-2!d-Pass, weak, signoff in !d
+  - 1!c-1!h-1NT-2!s-? inv with 4-4 in !h-!s
-        - 2!c-2!d-2M, 5 cards in M. classic nmf situation.
-        - 2!c-2!d-2oM, 4 cards in other major.
-  -  2!d : game forcing
-        - 1!c-1M-2!d-2M show opener's 3 card support
-        - 1!c-1!s-2!d-2!h show 4 cards in "skipped major"
+  - 1!c-1M-1NT-2!c-2!d-2NT-? inv balanced.
+  - 1!c-1M-1NT-2!c-2!d-3!d-? inv with 5-5 in M and !c.
+We want 5-5 for 3 level bids
+  - 1!c-1M-1NT-2!c-2!d-3!c-? inv with 4-5 in M and !c.
-        - 1!c-1M-1NT-2!d-3m good 5+ cards suit in minor.
+  - 1!c-1M-2NT-3!c-p signoff in clubs
-        - 1!c-1M-1NT-2!d-2NT,  default response from opener.
-        - 1!c-1M-1NT-2!d-3NT could be a good hand.
-  -  Double Relay Auctions  1m-1M-1NT-2!c-2!d-2NT is the "double relay" to 3!c.
-1m-1M-1NT-2!d-2NT-3!c is also the double relay
+### GF sequences
+  - 1!c-1!h-1NT-2!d-2!h-4!h, usual GF looking for 5-3 fit
+  - 1!c-1!h-1NT-2!d-2!h-3NT, wants to suggest playing 3NT with 5-3 fit, perhaps at Matchpoints.
+After opener has limited his hand, 3NT does not shows extras.
+Opener can invite slam with 4NT if he so wishes

-        - 1x-1M-1NT-2!c-2!d-2NT-3!c-p is to quit in 3!c
+  - 1!c-1!h-1NT-2!d-2!h-2NT possible slam interest or GF but wants to play in minor
+  - 1!c-1!h-1NT-2!d-2!h-3!c shows 5 hearts and 4+ clubs (relay shows 5 hearts)
-        - 1!c-1y-1NT-2!c-2!d-3!c now shows an invite with with 5 clubs and 4 of y
+  - 1!c-1!h-1NT-2NT-3!c-3NT shows 4 hearts and 4 clubs
-        - 1!c-1y-1NT-3!c can be used with 4-5 in Mm and invitational strength.
-        - 1!c-1y-1NT-2!d-3!c can be used with 5-5  and GF.
-  -  Stopper ask auctions with two sets of relays
+  - 1!c-1!h-1NT-2!d-2!h-2!s shows 4-4 or 5-4 in majors.
+  - 1!c-1!h-1NT-2!d-2!h-3!h very good hand with hearts (possibly slam interested, since partner has already limited himself).
+  - 1!c-1!h-1NT-3!h shows a better solid (1 loser) suit than this.
+  - 1c -1!h-1NT-2!d-2!d-3!h, 5 hearts, 4+ diamonds, GF. (bad suit if 5-5)
-        - 1!c-1y-1NT-2!c-2!d-2NT-3!c-3z (stopper ask in z)
+  - 1!c-1!h-1NT-2NT-3!c-3X, 4!h, 5+!c, singleton in X
-        - For clubs, 1!x(not clubs)-1y-1NT-2!c-2!d-2NT-3!c-3NT (No club stopper)
+  - 1!c-1!h-1NT-2NT-3!c-3NT, 4!h, 5+!c, no shortness

 ### 1x-1y-1z